 Grounds and Arts at Four Seasons Scottsdale

 I loved walking the grounds to photograph the different cacti – including the iron and mosaic ones.
 You can find plenty of flowers, particularly in early spring, when wildflowers such as the Arizona fiesta flower, desert hyacinth and woolly daisy are in full bloom.
-The towering Saguaro cacti is native to the Sonoran desert and are almost tree-like, it can grow up to 70 feet tall.
+The towering Saguaro cacti are native to the Sonoran desert and is almost tree-like, it can grow up to 70 feet tall.
 We loved walking up the Troon mountain in the evenings marveling at the houses in the neighborhood in colors that blend in with the desert and had cacti decorating their yards.
-There was plenty of beauty both natural and man made all around the resort waiting to be discovered.
+There was plenty of beauty both natural and man-made all around the resort waiting to be discovered.

 What we loved about our stay at Four Seasons Scottsdale

 As you would expect in any Four Seasons property their signature service and accommodations were top-notch.
 The on-site restaurants Proof, Saguaro Blossom was delicious and we loved watching the Sonoran sunset with handcrafted cocktails at the Onyx Bar.
 If you are thinking about traveling to the sprawling desert landscape of Phoenix – I would say don’t hesitate on the account of an extra 10 or 15 minute drive to the far reaches of North Scottsdale.
 You get luxurious accommodations that only a Four Seasons can provide, not to mention the magical sunset views and starry nights.
 My favorite part was wandering through grounds and finding different cacti, and of course the fiery orange sunsets!
 We love Spring in Scottsdale and the boys loved watching the Baseball Spring training games so I’m sure we will be back in Scottsdale again soon and if we did, we know we have found a beautiful place to call home at Four Seasons Scottsdale, even if only for a few days.